Crawford Long

-Crawford Williamson Long (November 1, 1815 – June 16, 1878) was an American surgeon and pharmacist best known for his first use of inhaled sulfuric ether as an anesthetic, discovered by performing surgeries on disabled African American slaves that included the amputations of their fingers and toes.
+Crawford Williamson Long (November 1, 1815 – June 16, 1878) was an American surgeon and pharmacist best known for his first use of inhaled sulfuric ether as an anesthetic.

 Life and work

-Long was born in Danielsville, Madison County, Georgia on November 1, 1815 to James and Elizabeth Long.
+Long was born in Danielsville, Madison County, Georgia on November 1, 1815, to James and Elizabeth Long.
 His father was a state senator, a merchant and a planter, and named his son after his close friend and colleague, Georgia statesman William H. Crawford.

 By the age of fourteen, he had graduated from the local academy and applied to the University of Georgia in Athens.
 It was here he met and shared a room with Alexander Stephens, future Vice President of the Confederate States of America during the American Civil War.
 In 1835, he received his A.M. degree.
 He began his study at Transylvania College in the fall of 1836 in Lexington, Kentucky.
 Here, Long was able to study under Benjamin Dudley, a revered surgeon.
 He observed and participated in many surgeries and noted the effects of operating without anesthesia.
 Long transferred to the University of Pennsylvania in Philadelphia after spending only a year at Transylvania College, and was exposed to some of the most advanced medical technology of the time.
 He received his M.D. degree at the University of Pennsylvania in 1839.

 After an 18-month internship in New York, Long returned to Georgia.
 He took over a rural medical practice in Jefferson, Jackson County, in 1841.

-After observing the same physiological effects with diethyl ether ("ether") that Humphry Davy had described for nitrous oxide in 1800, Long used ether for the first time on March 30, 1842, to remove a tumor from the neck of a patient, James M. Venable.
+Long experimented with the use of ether on three enslaved people, and observed that it had the same physiological effects that Humphry Davy had described for nitrous oxide in 1800.

+Long used ether on March 30, 1842, to remove a tumor from the neck of a patient, James M. Venable.
 He administered sulfuric ether on a towel and simply had the patient inhale.

 He performed many other surgeries using this technique during the next few years, introducing the technique to his obstetrics practice as well.
 Long subsequently removed a second tumor from Venable and used ether as an anesthetic in amputations and childbirth.

 Despite his continued use of the ether anesthetic, Long did not immediately publish his findings.
 The results of these trials were eventually published in 1849 in The Southern Medical and Surgical Journal.
 An original copy of this publication is held in the U.S. National Library of Medicine.

 Crawford Long was a member of the Demosthenian Literary Society while a student at the University of Georgia.
 Long was also a cousin of the western legend Doc Holliday, and may have operated on Doc's cleft lip.